asalber/asalber.github.io/office/excel/manual/formulas.md

 Excel has a huge library of predefined functions that performs different calculations organised by categories.
 There are three ways to to enter a function in a formula expression:

 - Type it rawly if you know its name and syntax.
-- Select it from the buttons of the `Functions Library` panel in the `Formulas` tab of the ribbon.
+- Select it from the buttons of the `Functions Library` panel in the ribbon's `Formulas` tab.

 ![formulas panel.](img/panel_formulas.png "formulas panel"){: .img-center}